dotnet/maui/CONTRIBUTING.md

 * Platform-Specifics which can be accomplished without changing Xamarin.Essentials
 * Avoid clutter posts like "+1" which do not serve to further the conversation

+#### Guiding Principles for New Features

+Any proposals for new feature work and new APIs should follow the spirit of these principles:

+ * APIs should be simple, direct, and generally implemented with static classes and methods whenever practical
+ * Usage of interfaces is to be strictly avoided - APIs should be simple and performant
+ * Custom UI should be entirely avoided
+ * UI code is only allowable in cases where the platform provides an implementation (eg: Browser, Email Composer, Phone Dialer, etc)
+ * New features should have native APIs available to allow implementation on a reasonable subset of the supported platforms, especially  (iOS, Android, UWP)
+ * No new external dependencies should be added to support implementation of new feature work (there can be exceptions but they must be thoroughly considered for the value being added)

 #### Proposal States
 ##### Open
 Open proposals are still under discussion.
 Please leave your concrete, constructive feedback on this proposal. +1s and other clutter posts which do not add to the discussion will be removed.